Anton Csorich

-Anton Csorich (Antun Čorić; 1795–1864) was a Croatian nobleman of Serbian descent and general in the Habsburg monarchy imperial army service.
+Anton Csorich (Antun Čorić; 1795–1864) was a Croatian nobleman and general in the Habsburg monarchy imperial army service.
 He was titled baron of Monte Creto and promoted to the position of lieutenant field marshal when he became the second chief of the 15th Infantry Regiment.
 In that position he took part in the suppression of the October 1848 uprising in Vienna.
 He then went on to participate in the Austrian war against the Hungarian State in 1849.

 He was also a holder of the Knight's Cross of the Military Order of Maria Theresa.